Bubble-Protocol/bubble-sdk/packages/client/README.md

 #### Encryption Policy

-A user-defined policy given to a Content Manager or `Bubble` that describes which content should be encrypted and provides the encryption algorithm.
+A user-defined policy given to a Content Manager or `Bubble` that describes which content should be encrypted and provides the encryption algorithm(s).
 See [Encryption](#encryption).

 #### Sign Function